21 February 2021

 How could we do that?

-I think one useful approach is the one that can be found in both science and spirituality, according to Thomas Metzinger in his talk below: namely, the unconditional will to truth.
-I do not agree with everything Metzinger says in his presentation, in particular, about religion.
-Still, I agree with his observation that the spiritual stance and scientific stance are conceptually related.
 For me, the key point with the unconditional will to truth is the intention to never deceive oneself.
-So one common aspect of the scientific and spiritual stance is an ethical stance to inner action (what you think, believe and how you think about your thinking and justification of your facts, beliefs).
-Or, as Immanuel Kant put it, you have a moral obligation, to be honest towards yourself.
+So one common aspect of the scientific and spiritual stance is an ethical stance towards inner action (what you think, believe, and how you think about your thinking and justification of your facts, beliefs).
+Or, as Immanuel Kant put it, you have a moral obligation to be honest towards yourself.

-Perhaps what I am trying to say is that it is not the implications of the truth of the UFO phenomenon that is the most complex.
-Rather the complexity lies in human nature and our general unwillingness to perceive reality as it is.
 In other words, our will to truth is often conditional.
 Is the UFO issue an exception?
-Will a global convergence on what to think ("friendly or a threat") and do (peaceful communication, military response or something else?) about the UFO phenomenon be easy to achieve or not?
+Will a global convergence on what to think ("friendly or a threat") and do (peaceful communication, military response, or something else?) about the UFO phenomenon be easy to achieve or not?
 Will it unite or divide humanity?

-To sum up, my point with all of the above is that the world is going through a never before seen transition.
-This transition involves many different complex issues at once.
+To sum up, my point with all the above is that the world is going through a never before seen transition.
+This transition involves different complex issues at once.
 Two of those complex issues are consciousness and the UFO phenomenon.

-Below, you can watch and listen to philosopher Thomas Metzinger´s talk about the conceptual connection between science (intellectual honesty) and spirituality.
+Below, you can watch and listen to philosopher Thomas Metzinger's talk about the conceptual connection between science (intellectual honesty) and spirituality.
 Or, if you prefer, you can read his paper that the talk below is based on https://www.blogs.uni-mainz.de/fb05philosophie/files/2014/04/TheorPhil_Metzinger_SIR_2013_English.pdf.

 "Spirituality and Intellectual Honesty with Thomas Metzinger."
 Published on the Youtube channel of Krishnamurti Educational Center, July 20 2017.
 Duration: 50:43 minutes.

-In Metzinger´s talk from May 2017, he asks three questions: 1) What is spirituality?
-2) What is intellectual honesty?, and 3) Is there a conceptual connection between the two stances towards life and one´s own mind?
-And even though Metzinger´s talk - and paper - is not academical or sufficiently technical (as he points out at the beginning of the talk), he wants informally to defend three theses:
+In Metzinger's talk from May 2017, he asks three questions: 1) What is spirituality?
+2) What is intellectual honesty?, and 3) Is there a conceptual connection between the two stances towards life and one's own mind?
+And even though Metzinger's talk - and paper - is not academical or sufficiently technical (as he points out at the beginning of the talk), he wants informally to defend three theses:

-1. The opposite of religion is not science but spirituality.
+1. The opposite of religion is not science, but spirituality.

 3. In their purest forms, the scientific and the spiritual stance emerge from the same basic normative idea.